 - Quantify your accomplishments, as much as possible.

 Take time to polish up your resume first, then search and apply for jobs, practice interviewing.
+We recommend to check out other tips on resume preparation here.

 If you’re an IT student, share this link with your bootcamp/career coaches to get access to CV Compiler’s resume and job search toolkit for young professionals in tech.
 Need it immediately?
 Log in, enter “Bootcamp Student” as a job title and upload your resume.